-Born Harry Lillis Crosby on May 3, 1903, "Bing" launched his popular radio show in 1931.
-He began to star in films, winning an Academy Award for Going My Way in 1944.
-Throughout his career, he dominated the music charts.
+Born Harry Lillis Crosby on May 3, 1903, "Bing" grew up to become one of America's most popular entertainers of all time.
+In 1931, Crosby launched his hugely popular radio show.
+He soon started starring in films, winning an Academy Award for Going My Way in 1944.
+Throughout much of his career, Crosby dominated the music charts with nearly 300 hit singles to his credit.
 He died in 1977.

 The following year, Crosby teamed up with another musical star, Fred Astaire, for Holiday Inn.
 The film featured music by Irving Berlin, including one of Crosby's all-time greatest hits, "White Christmas."
 Taking a paternal turn, Crosby starred as Father Chuck O'Malley in 1944's Going My Way.
 He played a warm and worldly Roman Catholic priest, who helps straighten out a group of young kids and, in turn, helps his parish.
 This dramatic role netted Crosby his one and only Academy Award win, which reprised for 1945's The Bells of St. Mary's.